Camp Lejeune Relocation Information

 Camp Lejeune Housing

-Camp Lejeune on-base housing is privatized and is split between Atlantic Marine Corps Communities created by Lendlease and Lincoln Military Housing.
+Camp Lejeune on-base housing is privatized and is split between Atlantic Marine Corps Communities created by Lendlease and Liberty Military Housing.

 Atlantic Marine Corps Communities offers on-base housing in 12 different neighborhoods.
 Residents enjoy living near a variety of base amenities such as schools, parks, playgrounds, walking trails, swimming pools, playgrounds, dog parks, and more.